 How to build engagement and impact into research (University of Edinburgh access only)

 M – Management

 How will you manage your project to keep it on track and thereby achieve the desired impact?

 How will you manage to capture your project’s impact?

-Evaluate and Evidence Impact (University of Edinburgh access only)
+How to capture and demonstrate research impact (University of Edinburgh access only)